Research

 Emotional regulation, empathy, and the ability to read social cues all depend on adequate sleep.
 Sleep-deprived managers make harsher judgments, communicate less effectively, and create worse team dynamics — with measurable downstream effects on team performance.

 Most people don't have one terrible night — they have many mediocre nights, accumulating what researchers call sleep debt.
+Chronic sleep deprivation is the medical term for this pattern — consistently getting less sleep than your body needs over weeks or months.
 The critical finding from sleep science is that this debt cannot be fully repaid in a single weekend.

 This is why daily habits — specifically, a consistent phone cut-off time — matter more than any single intervention.
 As we explain in our guide on 7 sleep hygiene rules that actually work, consistency is the variable that separates improvement from maintenance.